Emerald City Comic Con to go on as planned but ups sanitation measures as precaution over coronavirus concerns

 The annual four-day celebration of pop culture, scheduled for March 12-15 this year, draws close to 100,000 fans, putting them in close quarters at the Washington State Convention Center with exhibitors, creators, celebrities and fans from around the world.

-Questions have been mounting about large-scale events as King County now has 14 cases of COVID-19, including five deaths, according to Public Health – Seattle & King County.
+Questions have been mounting about large-scale events as King County now has 14 cases of COVID-19, including five deaths.
+A patient in Snohomish County has also died, bringing the total deaths in the state to six.

 A statement posted on ECCC’s website says organizers have implemented enhanced cleaning and sanitation across the event and are adhering to recommendations in the Environmental Protection Agency’s Emerging Pathogen Policy regarding cleaning disinfectants that are effective against the COVID-19 virus.